cellgit/BearRouter/README.md

 Inject into SwiftUI with `.intentDispatcher(AnyIntentDispatcher(dispatcher))` and read via `@Environment(\.intentDispatcher)`.

 ## Migration notes
+- `BearRouterOS26` was removed; use `StackNavigationHost`, `TabNavigationHost`, or `SplitNavigationHost` directly.
+- Minimum OS versions were raised to the latest platform baselines listed above.
+- `BearRouterigator`, `TabBearRouterigator`, and `SplitBearRouterigator` are `@MainActor`-isolated; call them on the main actor.
 - Keep routes/tab IDs/selection types `Hashable & Sendable`; add `Codable` if you need snapshots.
 - For legacy string-based tabs or split selection, use `SelectionTranslator.rawValue` (for `RawRepresentable<String>`) or custom parse/stringify closures.
 - Prefer setting a non-crashing fallback view in `DestinationRegistry`; switch to `fatalError` during development if you want strict registration.